February 1923

 O’Farrell (1997), pg 224; Macardle (1999), pg 985

-The following day, Tom O’Driscoll and his Kilmoyley column of thirteen men also surrender to Colonel David Neligan.
+The following day, Tom O’Driscoll and his Kilmoyley column of thirteen men also surrender.
+They surrender to Colonel David Neligan.

 Doyle (2008), pg 263 & 266

-Lynch berates de Valera ‘Your publicity as to sponsoring Document No. 2 has had a very bad effect on the army and should have been avoided’
+Lynch berates de Valera ‘Your publicity as to sponsoring Document No. 2 has had a very bad effect on the army and should have been avoided’.
+For de Valera’s response, see Mar-07-23/4.

-In February/March, two anti-Treaty volunteers killed in Sligo.
-Harry Brehony in Coolaney and Paul Geoghegan in Beltra.
-Also, in this period in Sligo, the pro-Treaty army burnt down the houses of two anti-Treaty activists and the anti-Treaty side burnt down six houses whose owners have sons in the pro-Treaty army.
+In February/March, two anti-Treaty volunteers are killed in Co.
+Sligo.
+They are Harry Brehony from Coolaney and Paul Geoghegan from Beltra.
+Also, in this period in Sligo, the Free State army burnt down the houses of two anti-Treaty activists and the anti-Treaty side burnt down six houses whose owners had sons in the pro-Treaty army.

 Farry (2012), pg 106

-The CID was moved from Oriel House to 68 Merrion Square.
+The HQ of the pro-Treaty’s CID is moved from Oriel House to 68 or 88 Merrion Square.
 Its 75 officers were merged with the Protective Corps (which had been set up in November 1922 to guard the houses of ministers) and with the 101 full-time (and 50 part-time) officers of the Citizens’ Defence Force.
-(This was comprised of former British soldiers.)
+(This was comprised mainly of former British soldiers.)
 The merged forces were put under Joe McGrath.
-(Dorney says 88 Merrion Square.)

 Hopkinson (1988), pg 225; Dorney (2017), pg 238